blinklabs-io/docs/src/content/docs/guides/txsubmit/003-setting-up-wallet-using-custom-submit-endpoint.md

 ![txsubmit-lace-custom-submit-api-screen](/txsubmit-lace-custom-submit-api-screen.png)

-For this guide we will use the Ethernl wallet.
+For this guide we will use the Eternl wallet.

 ***